Welcome to Geeky PT,

 Hello!

 Before we really get deep in our conversations, I want to make it clear that this is a welcoming space for welcoming people.
-This especially includes persons of color, the LGBTQ community, and religions of all sorts.
+This includes people of different races, ethnicities, and geographic backgrounds, the LGBTQ community, and religions of all sorts.
 If another visitor is making you feel unwelcome, please let me know!

 I hope you enjoy taking a look around my little patch of internet.
 I’m glad to have you here.
 If you have any questions, requests, or stories to share, please email me at geekypt@gmail.com!